26「敵下段同じ構への中段に上り下りに移りかむるな。」- 植芝盛平

 Nippon Budokan / Zen Nihon Kendō Renmei.
 (2025, April 17). 剣道 指導の手引き(普及事業資料) [Kendo instruction handout].

 Seeley, C. (2000).
-A History of Writing in Japan.
+A history of writing in Japan.
 University of Hawai‘i Press.

 Shirane, H. (2005).
 Classical Japanese: A grammar.
 Columbia University Press.